-- SC8.3.2 The formal penalties and decisions available to an ACO are: - i) formal warning; only applicable where this is the first recorded academic misconduct offence by a student. - ii) mark reduction (if a mark is available); - iii) mark allocation for element of assessment of bare pass - iv) mark allocation for element of assessment of marginal fail (30%/F1) and re- assess at next opportunity (if appropriate); - v) fail element of assessment (0%/F5) and re-assess at next opportunity (if appropriate); - vi) referral to the University Academic Conduct Committee - SC8.3.3 A penalty may lead to a student being unable to continue with her/his current programme, e.g. a penalty which leads to a fail in a compulsory module.
-In such cases, the ACO willadvise the student to seek academic guidance from their Programme Leader or Personal Development Tutor. - SC8.3.4 The ACO should inform the ACCM where penalty vi) is applied. - SC8.3.5 An ACO should use a penalty consistent with the category of breach (see Section SC8.2.1), the perceived gravity of the incident and the potential consequences for the student (see Section SC8.5.2).
-The ACO is required to inform other relevant School administrators as appropriate.
+- ii) Mark reduction (if a mark is available); - iii) Mark allocation for element of assessment of bare pass - iv) Mark allocation for element of assessment of marginal fail (30%/F1) and re- assess at next opportunity (if appropriate); - v) Fail element of assessment (0%/F5) and re-assess at next opportunity (if appropriate); - vi) Referral to the University Academic Conduct Committee.
+Unless the offence is particularly serious, this penalty should not be used until at least the third instance of misconduct suspected against the student.
+ACOs should also consider whether there has been adequate time in between cases for students to digest warnings i.e. suspected misconduct in two or more assessments handed in around the same time should only be classed as one offence. - SC8.3.3 A penalty may lead to a student being unable to continue with their current programme, e.g. a penalty which leads to a fail in a compulsory module.
+In such cases, the ACO will advise the student to seek academic guidance from their Programme Leader or Personal Development Tutor. - SC8.3.4 The ACO should inform the ACCM where penalty vi) is applied. - SC8.3.5 An ACO should use a penalty consistent with the category of breach (see Section SC8.2.1), the perceived gravity of the incident and the potential consequences for the student (see Section SC8.5.2).
+The

+ACO is required to inform other relevant School administrators as appropriate.